tytydraco/yessleep/out/Students_are_dropping_out_of_the_sky_at_my_school_Im_starting_to_understand_why.md

 “I’m Thea.”
 She introduced herself with that exact same empty smile, vacant eyes that barely found mine.
 Thea was pretty.
 I focused on her face instead of the rapidly growing cavern in my mind.

-I still wasn't sure how I had moved from A to B. I was standing in front of the shdoll gate, and then I was in the girl’s dorm, Mrs Mayor’s words were still clanging in my skull.
-I had the potential to be great.
+I still wasn't sure how I had moved from A to B.

+I was standing in front of the school gate, and then I was in the girl’s dorm, Mrs Mayor’s words still clanging in my skull. *I had the potential to be great.*

 I had the potential to be the best.

 Thea was kneeling in front of me, her head inclined.

 “Hello?” she waved a manicured hand in front of my face, a frown curving on her lips.

 “The brain fog should wear off after a while,” she murmured.
 “I smoked weed, though I'd advise against that.
 Unsurprisingly, weed makes it worse.”

 I didn't respond.
 It was like being high, but at the same time, I was fully aware of my mind being contorted, rewired, which was kinda… ticklish.